Skylights in Metal Roofs Installation Tips

 Sealing:

-• Use only Poly-Fast ® Polycarbonate Skylight fasteners when installing corrugated sheets to either metal or timber substrates.
+• Proper sealing is an essential step when installing skylights in metal roofs.
+Use only Poly-Fast ® Polycarbonate Skylight fasteners when installing corrugated sheets to either metal or timber substrates.
 This easy to use product will create a thermal expansion hole and fix sheets to the substrates below in one go, eliminating the need to pre-drill, while also sealing off the hole expansion hole with its large EPDM dome washer.

 • Use a high-quality, flexible sealant that can withstand thermal expansion and contraction.

-• It is recommend to use only neutral based silicone sealant or equivalent when sealing off polycarbonate skylight sheets.
-On areas where skylight sheets come in contact with metal roofing sheets, it is recommended to use dedicated sealing tape to prevent leakage, and also noise and creaks that come from plastic rubbing against metal.
+• It is recommended to use only neutral based silicone sealant or equivalent when sealing off polycarbonate skylight sheets.
+In areas where skylight sheets come in contact with metal roofing sheets, it is recommended to use dedicated sealing tape to prevent leakage, and also noise and creaks that come from plastic rubbing against metal.

 Insulation and Waterproofing: